cy-moi/papercraft/README.md

 <br />
 You can press [a] key to see it shoot before entering the battleground.
 Move around with arrow keys and use [C] key to brake.
+Notes: If the vessel is not selected, it wouldn't shoot!
 <br />

+#### Weapon attributes:

-Weapon attributes: shooting speed, life span for how far it can shoot, and cool down time indicating the time(frame) interval between each shoot.
+shooting speed, life span for how far it can shoot, and cool down time indicating the time(frame) interval between each shoot.

 ### Interaction: Drag and Drop to Equip weapons